 Buying and selling a home is an important decision on many levels.
 Financial commitment and security, meeting family needs, work and life style choices, and personal satisfaction can all be impacted by the choice you make.
 A good real estate agent can be an important partner, and selecting the right person can make a difference.

 It is important to remember that your realtor works for you, and if things are not working out, you can change realtors.
-I provide sellers with a written guarantee which means if you are not happy with my service you do not need to stay with me even if we have a written agreement.
+I provide sellers and buyers with a written guarantee which means if you are not happy with my service you do not need to stay with me.

 When you are selling, it is important to keep some information to yourself until you have selected your realtor.
 For instance, you don't want a potential buyer's realtor to know what price you would accept.
 As your realtor I don't need to know what price you will accept in order to research and provide an estimate on what your home will sell for.
 See Free Home Evaluation.

 Selling or buying a home are complicated processes involving a number of important steps, legal and regulatory factors, contracts and documents, financial requirements, research and analysis, planning and timing.
 Your Realtor, armed with tools, information and other resources, is your guide through this process, advising you on your options, researching information for you, and essentially looking out for your best interests.

 In the end you want to be confident you’ve made the right decision.
 My goal is to ensure this by making certain you are fully knowledgeable of the market, your options and choices.
 Not only will I provide information, but also interpretation of that information, what it means to you and your situation.
 For more information see About Me at the bottom of this page.

 Tip: Realtors bring more than just their personal service and experience.
 They also have the country-wide MLS® system and website which supports PCS (the number one source where buyers find their homes), and other systems needed to do research for you.